-The infill can be a strict or contemporary interpretation of the above mentioned architectural styles.
+Infill can be a strict or contemporary interpretation of the architectural styles listed in the Downtown and Uptown Districts.

 Certain iconic locations should allow for more abstract interpretations of or departures from existing architectural styles.